Smartmayukh/Pied-Piper-AI-Emo-Compression/README.md

 So I decided to come up with a python module that can change the compression of an audio file based on emotions.

-## Song I have chosen is "Castle on the Hill" -Ed Sheeran
+### Song I have chosen is "Castle on the Hill" -Ed Sheeran

+# Music to text using Vosk
 ### Below you can see the vosk generated subtitles of the song.
 I split the audio file into segments of 31 seconds.
 Note as the training dataset for the vosk model is not a large, so the translation is not too accurate.

 <pre>